 Although our new set-up wasn’t completely free, we were now paying $15.98 per month for television instead of $80.
 Our $64 savings came in handy as we tackled all of our remaining debt.
 Using the snowball method, we paid off our credit cards and unsecured debts first.
 Then we attacked my husband’s student loans.
 After several months, we were able to begin making additional payments on our car loans as well.

 Learning to love what we had

 I also learned to like the fact that I could no longer turn on the tube and watch whatever was on.
 My Roku box with Netflix/Hulu made me choose each show consciously instead of always getting sucked into countless hours of pointless reality madness.
 I now felt more in control than ever and the result was that we ended up watching higher-quality television overall.
 I also found myself watching a lot less as I embraced other hobbies and projects.

-Although we had earned the right to start paying for cable again, neither one of us was all that interested.
+Although we had earned the right to start paying for cable again, neither of us was all that interested.
 We found that our new system met our needs just fine.
 It didn’t matter that we could now afford to have cable.
 We didn’t want it.
 Although I’m still a reality television junkie at heart, I found that I no longer want to devote that much time or money to the cause.
 And now that we haven’t had cable for a few years, days and weeks go by without us turning on the television at all.
-Of course, I still like to be entertained.
-However, I’ve found other ways to occupy my time that aren’t so expensive in time or money.
+Of course, I still like to be entertained — but I have found other ways to occupy my time that aren’t so expensive in time or money.

 Do you have cable television?
 If so, are you happy with how much you’re paying?

-GRS is committed to helping our readers save and achieve your financial goals.
-Savings interest rates may be low, but that’s all the more reason to shop for the best rate.
-Find the highest savings interest rate from Ally Bank, Capital One 360, Everbank, and more.
+GRS is committed to helping our readers save and achieve their financial goals.
+Savings interest rates may be low, but that is all the more reason to shop for the best rate.
+Find the highest savings interest rates and CD rates from Synchrony Bank, Ally Bank, GE Capital Bank, and more.